xiix0/scam/README.md

-Q:	What do little WASPs want to be when they grow up?
-A:	The very best person they can possibly be.
+Q:	How many Zen masters does it take to screw in a light bulb?
+A:	None.
+The Universe spins the bulb, and the Zen master stays out
+	of the way.